 If you choose to complete an application, Bright Lending reviews your information to determine approval.
 If you are approved, Bright Lending disburses the funds to your bank account as soon as the next business day.

 Not sure if Bright Lending is right for you?
 Consider these alternatives.

 Before applying for a loan from Bright Lending, compare offers from other personal loan lenders.
 You might be able to qualify for a loan with a lower interest rate and more-favorable repayment terms, depending on your credit profile.
 Here are two options to check out.

 - NetCredit: If you need a larger loan, NetCredit offers personal loans up to $10,000.

-- One Main Financial: One Main Financial offers personal loans with lower interest rates and repayment terms as long as 60 months.
+- One Main Financial: One Main Financial offers personal loans with comparatively lower rates and repayment terms as long as 60 months.